donatoaz/ViPER4Android/README.md

-## ViPER4Android Magisk v13 and v14 module
+## ViPER4Android Magisk v14 module

 This is a simple V4A module, for no frills setup - you simply grab it, flash it and use it.